StThomas-SEIS660/Lab-05/Lab-05-inststructions.md

 **In the following material substitute the 2-digit number you receive from the instructor, for XX**

+## X-windows setup
+This is an interactive session where we will establish whether it is feasible to support X-windows for everyone.
+There is too much variation in your clients to publish directions.

+## Clone the lab and vagrant up

 First, clone the "Lab O5" branch of Calavera thus (DON'T FORGET TO CHANGE XX TO YOUR 2 DIGIT #!):

     cd